-[LGCC4] Focusing primarily but not exclusively on the modern era, this course explores the representations, ideas, and concerns of a variety of cultures through selected literary works that are considered significant by the culture that each embodies.
+[LGCC4] This course, by focusing primarily but not exclusively on the modern era, explores the representations, ideas, and concerns of a variety of cultures through selected literary works that are considered significant by the culture that each embodies.
 Texts to be considered might include Kafka's The Metamorphosis and Achebe's Things Fall Apart.
 The emphasis throughout will be on the ways in which the texts address issues of identity, gender, and cultural differences.

-The prerequisite is ENG 1052 or permission.
+The prerequisite is ENG 1082 or permission.
 This course is required for English Secondary Education Licensure.
 This course is offered every spring.